Table of Contents

 Step 2: Establish Criteria for Earning Points

-Next, determine what actions or accomplishments will help employees earn points.
+Next, determine which actions or accomplishments will earn employees points.
 These behaviors should reflect your organization’s highest ideals and the things that make it successful.
-For example, you might score points for making a good sales presentation, for being a decent team player, or for never being late to work.
+For example, you might earn points for a strong sales presentation, good attendance, being a good team player, or never being late to work.

 As with any point reward system for employees, it’s best to have clear, unambiguous criteria so that everyone knows what to shoot at and what to shoot at differently.